Simulate a superposition of images with vmap

 fig, ax = plt.subplots(figsize=(5.5, 5.5))

-micrograph = compute_micrograph(imaging_pipeline)
+micrograph = compute_micrograph(imaging_pipeline_vmap, imaging_pipeline_novmap)

 plot_image(